Carry Over is performance video on view at Vox Populi from May 4 thru June 24, as part of the group exhibition WE ARE THE FRUITING BODY.

 In her performance video, “Carry Over,” Maddie Hewitt creates an artistic interpretation of Phil McCrory’s environmental remediation discovery to marvel at the way natural resources can be extracted, reclaimed, controlled as well as bestow influence and agency to those who engage with them.
 For “Carry Over,” Hewitt collects hair donated to her from friends and acquaintances, manipulates the hair into individual balls, then uses them to clean up motor oil that is removed from her car.
 Her application of everyday iterative growth and decay assigns new value to what is typically considered waste, and demonstrates that natural human processes can actually help minimize the effects of anthropogenic hazards.
 Incorporating aspects from autonomous sensory meridian response (ASMR) trigger videos, as seen on YouTube, the sound, rhythm, repetition, and intimacy of her movements in the piece are intended to have a meditative physical response in listening viewers.
 The piece also alludes to the traditional association of women with cleaning, hair as an adornment, and caretaking of the body and of our living spaces.

-Other events taking place in association with the project:
+Other events that took place in association with the project:

-June 3, 6pm – Film screening of “Carry Over” with live score at Vox Populi
+June 3, 2018 – Film screening of “Carry Over” with live score by Maddie at Vox Populi

 Performance and Composition / Maddie Hewitt